32 of the Best Catchy Email Subject Lines of 2019

-Let’s dive into this compilation to find out what makes them catchy, notable, how to boost open rates, and consequently improve your click-through-rate by working on the email subject lines.
+Let’s dive into our compilation of the most effective email subject lines that get emails opened to find out what makes them catchy, notable, how to boost open rates, and consequently improve your click-through-rate by working solely on the email subject lines.

 The best email subject line examples

-Not only we searched for the best examples, but also grouped them for your convenience:
+Not only did we search for the best examples, but also grouped them for your convenience:

 Educational subject lines